industrial-edge/Bring-own-apps-to-shopfloor/docs/install_SQL-Server.md

 ## Overview

-The following picture shows the technical routing of the THT Close-Loop APP deployment, the number in the picture is corresponded to the steps in the [Installation Steps](#Installation Steps).
+The following picture shows the technical routing of the THT Close-Loop APP deployment, the indexes in the picture are corresponded to the steps in the [Installation Steps](#Installation Steps).

 ![install_sqlserver_overview](graphics/install_sqlserver_overview.png)